smashgg/developer-portal/docs/rate-limits.md

 ---
-id: resource-limits
+id: rate-limits
-title: Resource Limits
+title: Rate Limits
 ---

 In order to prevent malicious attacks (or unintended for-loops), we have a rate-limiting system.